 Our Appointment System

-If you require an urgent appointment, please discuss with the receptionist why you feel you need this.
+If you require an urgent appointment, please discuss with the Patient Care Coordinator why you feel you need this.
 The staff have been trained to find the most appropriate care pathway for patients, and may suggest that you see another healthcare provider.
 If appropriate, you will be put on a telephone triage list at the surgery, and the Duty Doctor will contact you during the course of the day to discuss the issue.

 Note that we use Language Line, a service offered by the NHS to help get the care that you need.
 Please inform Reception when booking that you need this facility, of when booking online make mention of the language that you require.